Contents

 Appraisal refers to the process of determining whether records are worthy of permanent archival preservation, as certain records created by the trust may be of historical interest to the National Archives.

-The purpose of the appraisal process is to ensure the records are examined at the appropriate time to determine whether or not they are worthy of archival preservation, whether they need to be retained for a longer period as they are still in use, or whether they should be destroyed.
+The purpose of the appraisal process is to ensure the records are examined at the appropriate time to determine whether they are worthy of archival preservation, whether they need to be retained for a longer period as they are still in use, or whether they should be destroyed.

 Appraisal should only be undertaken after consultation with the Head of IG or IG manager.